 This story takes place before the earliest civilizations in the Far East.
-It is set during a time before there were emperors and kings.
-Before writing, rice paddies and nations.
+It is set in a time before emperors and kings—before writing, rice paddies and cities.
 It is set in a time when human beings were still hunter-gatherers.

 In that distant past, humans wore animal skins to keep warm, hunted beasts in the field, caught fish in the waters and gathered fruits and berries for subsistence.
 Oftentimes, however, a hunting expedition results in nothing but empty stomachs and injuries, even fatalities.
 Those who gathered fruits and plants often did not fare much better, ingesting poisonous plants and dying as a result.
 These were perilous times.
 It was truly a nasty, brutish and short existence.